schollz/norns.online/README.md

 </details>

 <details><summary><strong>how much cpu does this use?</strong></summary>
-this uses about ~4% of the CPU for capturing and sending audio data. the main usage comes from screenshots, which cost about 2-3% cpu every fps. that means if you run at max of 12 fps you will be using at least %30-40 of cpu.
+on a raspberry pi 3b+ this uses about ~4% total CPU for capturing and sending audio data. a lot of usage will come from screenshots, which will use about 2-3% cpu every fps. that means if you run at max of 12 fps you will be using at least 30-40% of cpu for sending screenshots.
 </details>